Johan Tarčulovski: Life

 The Macedonian government had spent on lawyers and lobbying, court expenses and welcome-home parties for him and Boškoski.
 His wife had received each month for eight years from the VMRO DPMNE-led government while he was imprisoned.
+The ultras group Komiti had supported him, as he was its leader.
 He was welcomed as a hero in Skopje by the Macedonian government, his family, leaders of VMRO-DPMNE and thousands of supporters, who saw him as a patriot.
 President Gjorge Ivanov and prime minister Nikola Gruevski welcomed him in their offices, perceiving him as a defender, regardless of the crimes he was imprisoned for.
 Per Balkan Insight, local ethnic Albanians were not happy about the celebrations for his return.
 Regarding his welcome, academic Biljana Vankovska stated: "In the context of the reconciliation process, this shows how far we are from it, that we have not even started it.
 Because if the majority of Macedonians perceive him as a hero, someone who was found by a court process to be responsible for the murder of civilians, and citizens of the Republic of Macedonia, let's not forget.
 That means we have learned very little from those lessons."

 He later graduated from the Faculty of Agriculture at Goce Delčev University of Štip in agricultural engineering.
 Tarčulovski also became the owner of a company called "Mel-Kom trans Dooel", managed by his wife.
 Thus, he ended up earning millions of euros from the company.
 Tarčulovski joined VMRO-DPMNE and became its organizational secretary.
 VMRO-DPMNE nominated him as a candidate in the parliamentary elections on December 11, 2016.
 A local political analyst said that his candidacy was an attempt by VMRO-DPMNE to win votes by exploiting patriotic sentiments.
 Per Balkan Insight, local ethnic Albanians were unhappy about this candidacy.
 He became a member of the parliament in 2016.
 The Ministry of Interior identified him as one of the five VMRO-DPMNE members who opened the doors to allow attackers to storm the parliament on April 27, 2017.
 He was later amnestied for this event.
 Tarčulovski was also a mayoral candidate for the Kisela Voda Municipality in the 2017 elections.
 His membership in the parliament ended in 2020.
 He has served as an advisor of the director of the Customs Administration.